kornysietsma/twitter-example/README.md

 ### Set up Twitter configuration

 This app needs a valid Twitter application to run.
-This is pretty easy to build yourself:
+This is pretty easy to configure yourself:

 * go to https://dev.twitter.com/apps
 * click "register a new app"
 * enter any details you want
 * make sure the application website, and the callback url, match the domain you plan to use.
     * for development, this should be "127.0.0.1" - you can't use "localhost" for some reason, Twitter block it
     * so for example, your callback url and application website should be "http://127.0.0.1/" unless you plan to host on a real host name.
-* copy the file (in this project) "resources/config/config_sample.json" to "resources/config/config.json", and update:
+The port doesn't matter, as far as I can tell.
-    * the host (if not on localhost)
+* Note the "key" and "secret" values on the twitter app page

-    * the port (if not using leiningen to host - this should really come from the app, I plan to fix this soon)
-    * twitter credentials, which you can copy from the Twitter application you just created
+Now, when you run the app, it will display a form for entering the key and secret - enter the values above, and from there on it should be authenticated.

+If you are running the app a lot, you might want to post the key/secret via the command line - you can do this with curl:
+    curl -i -X POST -d '{"key" : "xxxxxxx", "secret" : "yyyyyyy" }' http://127.0.0.1:3000/initialize.json

+*Note* it's important to specify `127.0.0.1` not `localhost` - Twitter don't let you set up an app on localhost, and the twitter example gets the host name from the request

 ### Run the app

-* run "lein ring server" - this will build the app, deploy it to a local server on (probably) port 3000, and then display the home page in a browser
+* run "lein ring server" - this will build the app, deploy it to a local server on (probably) port 3000, and then display the home page in a browser.
+It will initially prompt you for twitter credentials - see above for details

 ## How it works